Updated: July 2025

 Deciding between traditional and Roth depends on your tax situation now versus in retirement.
 If you expect higher taxes in retirement or want to leave an inheritance, a Roth 401(k) may be better.
 Your money can potentially grow tax-free for life and be withdrawn tax-free.
 However, if your income is higher now than anticipated in retirement, a traditional 401(k) provides an immediate tax benefit.
 You get a tax deduction on contributions, allowing more money to remain invested compared to a taxable account.

 Both 401(k) options allow matching contributions from employers and the same high contribution limits.
-For 2023, you can contribute $22,500 or $30,000 if age 50 or older.
+For 2025, you can contribute $23,500 or $31,000 if age 50 or older, or $34,750 if between ages 60-63.
 There are no income limits to consider.
 However, employer matches are taxable for Roth accounts.
 With traditional, matching contributions and earnings remain tax-deferred until withdrawal.

-Required minimum distributions begin at age 73 for traditional 401(k)s to avoid penalties but are not required for Roth accounts.
-You must begin withdrawing money at this age from a traditional 401(k) regardless of whether or not you need the funds.
-A Roth 401(k) provides more flexibility if you don’t need distributions.
+Required minimum distributions begin at age 73 for traditional 401(k)s to avoid penalties, but starting in 2024, RMDs are no longer required for Roth 401(k) accounts during your lifetime.
+This provides significantly more flexibility if you don’t need distributions and want to leave tax-free assets to heirs.

 For the most tax benefits, contribute at least enough to get your full employer match, then fund a Roth IRA before contributing more to your 401(k).
 A mix of traditional and Roth also provides tax diversification since future tax rates are uncertain.
 But choose primarily either traditional or Roth based on your needs and goals.
-Take advantage of catch-up contributions at age 50 and plans allowing after-tax contributions beyond limits for greater tax-free saving potential.
+Take advantage of enhanced catch-up contributions at ages 60-63 and plans allowing after-tax contributions beyond limits for greater tax-free saving potential.

 Investment Options